Praveeja-Sasidharan-Suni/BellyButton-Biodiversity/README.md

 ### Deliverable4

 * Customized my dashboard with three of the following:
-- Added an image to the jumbotron.
+1.Added an image to the jumbotron.
-- Added background color or a variety of compatible colors to the webpage.
+2.Added background color or a variety of compatible colors to the webpage.
-- Used a custom font with contrast for the colors.
+3.Used a custom font with contrast for the colors.

 * When the dashboard is first opened in a browser, ID 940’s data is displayed in the dashboard, and all three charts are working according to the requirements when a sample is selected from the dropdown menu.